 Further information concerning DTC and DTC's book-entry system is available at www.dtcc.com.
-The State is not responsible for any information available on DTC's web site.
+Neither the State nor the Trustee is responsible for any information available on DTC's web site.
 That information may be subject to change without notice.

-Neither the State, nor the Trustee, nor the Paying Agent is responsible for a failure by DTC or any DTC Participant to transfer payments or notices to the owners of the 2004 Series 1 Bonds or to follow the procedures established by DTC for its book-entry system.
+Neither the State nor the Trustee is responsible for a failure by DTC or any DTC Participant to transfer payments or notices to the owners of the 2004 Series 1 Bonds or to follow the procedures established by DTC for its book-entry system.